kirankumardatla/Home-LLC-Assessment/README.md

 # Data Analysis

 ## Overview
-This repository contains data analysis and visualization using Tableau to explore the relationship between housing market indicators and economic factors.
+This repository contains data analysis and visualization using Jupiter Notebook And Tableau to explore the relationship between housing market indicators and key factors that influence home prices nationally.

 ## Table of Contents
 - [Project Overview](#overview)